gabriella-martin/Manchester-United/README.md

 **Club General Data**

+*The database for this particular section can be found [here](https://github.com/gabriella-martin/Manchester-United/blob/main/Fixtures.csv)*

 Grabbing the fixture results data allowed me to use python to code the logic behind the EPL league table - win is 3 points, draw is 1 etc. I created a class that would get detailed fixture data for any club.
 This class would return a dataframe with data from each fixture, here is a snippet of the code:
 ```python
     def create_club_dataframe(self):